dadi/api/README.md

 You can consider Serama as the data layer within a platform (including the data model).
 It is designed to be plugged into a templating layer, a mobile application or to be used with any other data consumer.

 Calls to a Serama API can contain your business/domain logic (the part of a platform that encodes the real-world business rules that determine how data is created, displayed, stored and changed).
-It has full support for searching, filtering limiting, sorting, offsetting and input validation.
+It has full support for searching, filtering, limiting, sorting, offsetting and input validation.

 It has built in support for oAuth2, can connect to multiple databases out of the box, supports static endpoints, has a caching layer and can be run in a clustered configuration.